Sign up for news of our summer 2018 course

 You should have a reasonable level of fitness and be used to doing exercise and sport.
 If you are unsure email us.
 Rowing requires aerobic fitness as well as core strength and flexibility.

 Of the 12 available sessions, you should aim to attend at least nine.
 If you have to miss one, please let us know.

 When learning to row, it's important to be realistic.
 This is an introduction and you will not emerge from it rowing like an Olympian.
 Rowing is technically challenging and can take a long time to master.
-In many ways, that's it's attraction.
-You can get on the water more easily with a canoe or paddle-board, but we rarely see these river users in the winter when the Tideway is still crowded with rowers.
+In many ways, that's its attraction.
+You can get on the water more easily with a canoe or paddle-board, but we rarely see these in the winter when the Tideway is still crowded with rowers.

 Progressing to club rowing